Three Year Degree

 Can I still do study abroad?

 Absolutely!
 The Lamb School participates in several summer study abroad programs, for instance, that offer three hours and allow a student to return in time for six hours of credit on campus (totaling nine).
 Other summer programs are worth six hours, which could be combined with one distance learning class to total the nine summer hours in the three-year calendar.
 Alternatively, if a semester abroad only included 12 hours, pushing the two semesters planned for 15 hours to 18 instead would make up the difference.
-And again, students with Advanced Placement or transfer credit would already have some extra hours built in to make up for a 3-6 hour delay caused by study abroad.
-And remember, Purdue now offers study abroad grants of $1,000, $2,000, or $3,000, depending on program length.
+And again, students with Advanced Placement or transfer credit would already have some extra hours built in to make up for a 3-6 hour delay caused by studying abroad.
+For semester-long study abroad programs, Purdue offers automatic scholarships of up to $5,000, depending on family income.

 Is it okay if I still want to finish in four years?